 Conf.Rev. cannot be manually edited.
-IET600 updates it automatically to the next multiple of 100 when the configuration changes.

 The multicast MAC address is usually unique, and APP-ID must be unique.

 5.4.5 Configuring a GOOSE subscriber with IET600

 The relay application can receive and use single binary, double binary, integer and floating point values with attached quality information.
 A quality attribute is received and processed automatically.